jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 Some code was simplified.

 ## Lost IMAP connections
-There's an attempt to fix issues with lost IMAP connections.
+There's an attempt to fix issues with lost IMAP connections (to Office 365).
 Contrary to the original extension, EmailReplicas don't immediately disappear when the mail can not be seen anymore.
 It's stored for 7 more days after it's last seen.